tinode/chat/README.md

                // entire topic or just the messages, optional, default: "msg"
   hard: false, // boolean, request to delete messages for all users, default: false
   before: 123, // integer, delete messages with server-issued ID lower or equal
-               // to this (inclusive of the value itself), optional,
+               // to this value (inclusive of the value itself), optional,
                // default: delete all messages
 }
 ```

 User can soft-delete and hard-delete messages `what="msg"`.
 Soft-deleting messages hides them from the requesting user but does not delete them from storage.
 No special permission is needed to soft-delete messages `hard=false`.
 Hard-deleting messages deletes them from storage affecting all users. `D` permission is needed to hard-delete messages.
 Deleting a topic `what="topic"` deletes the topic including all subscriptions, and all messages.
 The `hard` parameter has no effect on topic deletion: all topic deletions are hard-deletions.
 Only the owner can delete a topic.
+The greatest deleted ID is reported back in the `clear` of the `{meta}` message.

 #### `{note}`